Piles

 Haemorrhoidectomy

-A surgical procedure to cut away the haemorrhoid(s) is an option to treat grade 3 or 4 piles or for piles not successfully treated by banding or other methods.
-The operation is done under general anaesthetic and is usually successful.
-However, it can be quite painful in the days following the operation.
+A haemorrhoidectomy is a surgical procedure to cut away the haemorrhoid(s).
+It is mainly used to treat grade 3 or 4 piles or for piles not successfully treated by banding or other methods.

 Stapled haemorrhoidopexy

-A circular stapling gun is used to cut out a circular section of the lining of the bottom (anal canal) above the piles.
+A circular stapling gun is used to cut out a circular section of the lining of the bottom above the piles.
 This has the effect of pulling the piles back up the bottom.

 It also has the effect of reducing the blood supply to the piles and so they shrink as a consequence.
 Because the cutting is actually above the piles, it is usually a less painful procedure than the traditional operation to remove the piles.